FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/tutorial_07.md

 ## Static Analysis (Viscoelasticity)

-Data of `tutorial/07_viscoelastic_cylinder/` is used to implement this analysis.
+This analysis uses the data of `tutorial/07_viscoelastic_cylinder`.

-### Analysis Object
+### Analysis target

-The same 1/8 model cylinder as in the static analysis (hyperelasticity part 1) in Section 4.3 is the object of the analysis.
+The target of this analysis is the same 1/8 model of a round bar used in Section 4.3, Static Analysis (Hyperelasticity, Part 1).

-### Analysis Content
+### Analysis content

-Stress relaxation analysis is implemented where tension displacement is applied to the cylinder in the axial direction.
-The analysis control data is shown in the following.
+In this stress relaxation analysis, an axial tensile displacement is given to a round bar.
+The analysis control data are presented below.

 ```
 # Control File for FISTR